SANQUHAR, DUMFRIES & GALLOWAY, SCOTLAND

 Paradance UK, Harmonic Interactive Healing)

-Please book ONLINE by 1st July (after this date, please contact us by email before paying the deposit)
+Please book by 1st July (after this date, please contact us by email before paying the deposit)

 Total fee for Tuition Only = £150